Oreo Cheesecake

 Oreo Cookie Crust

 - Crush the Oreo cookies (wafers and filling) in a food processor until fine crumbs.
-Mix with the melted butter.
+Alternatively, place the cookies in a freezer bag and crush with a rolling pin.

-- Press the mixture into the bottom of the springform pan creating a slight lip around the edge.
+- Press the mixture into the bottom and about 1/2 to 2/3 of the way up the sides of the springform pan.

-- Bake in the oven for 8 minutes.
-Remove from the oven and turn the oven down to 325F.
+- Bake in the oven for 10 minutes.
+Remove from the oven (keep the oven turned on).

-- With the mixer on low speed mix in the eggs until just combined.
+- With the mixer on low speed mix in the eggs one at a time until just combined.

 - Place the roasting pan with the cheesecake inside in the oven and bake for 50-60 minutes, or until the top looks just set except for in the very middle and if you give the pan a gently nudge there's a slight wobble in the middle of the cheesecake.

 - Cool at room temperature until the water in the water bath is lukewarm.
-Then remove the cheesecake from the roasting pan and continue cooling until the sides of the sprinform pan is room temperature.
+Then remove the cheesecake from the roasting pan and continue cooling until the sides of the springform pan are room temperature.

 - Cover and refrigerate for at least 6 hours or overnight.